 The Step Experience

-In September 2018, we are launching The Step Experience.
+In September 2018, we launched The Step Experience.
 We will be investing in people who choose to serve Step for a season, at change points in their lives.
 The Step Experience could be a hugely influential time in your life, whether you are just leaving school, leaving university, in a period of unemployment, retiring or maybe you have children who are moving up to school giving you more time during the day.
 More often than not, people will join The Step Experience for a whole school year but it could be for just a term.
 The role will vary for individuals based on their interests and talents but The Step Experience will provide opportunities for you to give, encourage, minister and serve in schools and in the office.
 We will help you to grow, to explore, be mentored and provided space.

 Testimonies of Past Interns and Volunteers